Learn how to write the bridge in a song. This guide explains what is a bridge in music and offers ten tips on how to add one to your song.

 3. Write a New Melody That’s Different from the Verse and Chorus

 Writing a new melody for the bridge takes the song in another direction before returning to a repetitive chorus or verse.
-If you’re trying to add variety and contrast, try crafting a different melody.
+This dynamic shift creates variety and contrast.
+You could also use the new melody as a musical interlude.

 4. Introduce New Lyrics to Reinforce Your Lyrical Idea